-- 1. What is the place and relevance of the project in the wider context of diagnosis and treatment of BPD among children and adolescents in low resource contexts?
-What conclusions can be drawn for similar projects on other common mental disorders among adolescents? - 2.
+- 1. What is the place and relevance of the project in the wider context of diagnosis and treatment of mental health disorders among children and adolescents in low resource contexts? - 2.
 Which challenges have been met during the project, including inter alia challenges linked to managing remote teams and challenges in software development?
 How has the grantee managed these challenges, to what effects?

 - How has the COVID-19 pandemic influenced the project in its process and outcomes, and how does the grantee manage issues linked to the pandemic? - 3.
-What is the project status with respect to answering the research questions? - Which successes or promising results have been attained so far?
-What are the most important insights the project has generated to date? - What difference has the grant by Fondation Botnar made and is it likely to make and what data need to be gathered, how, to determine this difference? - 4.
-How has the project been aligned with the Research Fairness Initiative, in particular: - Decision-making and responsibilities in the project, i.e. how research partners share their responsibilities in the project to ensure decisions are fair and effective? - Capacity building - Project ownership, in particular how research partners share costs and benefits of the research? - How can research fairness be optimized in further steps of the project? - 5.
-What can be done to ensure the use of digital media and artificial intelligence responds to criteria and standards for data security and privacy, equity, and inclusion, including relevant European regulations? - How can health care data be put to fair use while respecting privacy and regulations? - What are pragmatic ways of obtaining appropriate security certification for MHIRA? - Is there any evidence of unintended consequences or harm caused by the deployment of such technology? - 6.
-How can the longer-term financial sustainability of research, dissemination, and continuous updating of the MHIRA software be secured? - How can the software be marketed without compromising its deployment and accessibility in low-resource settings? - How can an open source community be developed to support the development of MHIRA and training of MHIRA users? - How can project finances beyond grant money be managed in an effective and efficient manner? - 7.
+What is the project status with respect to answering the research questions? - Which successes or promising results have been attained so far? - What difference is the grant by Fondation Botnar likely to make and what data need to be gathered, how, to determine this difference? - 4.
+How has the project been aligned with the Research Fairness Initiative, in particular: - Decision-making and responsibilities in the project, i.e. how research partners share their responsibilities in the project to ensure decisions are fair and effective? - Capacity building. - Project ownership, in particular how research partners share costs and benefits of the research? - How can research fairness be optimized in further steps of the project? - 5.
+How can the longer-term financial sustainability of research, dissemination, and continuous updating of the MHIRA software be secured? - How can the software be marketed without compromising its deployment and accessibility in low-resource settings? - 6.
 How can the research project inform policies and practice to improve young people's well-being in low income countries?
 What steps have been undertaken, what else can be done (including questions on other actors to be involved)?